Data-4-Climate-Action-Edinburgh/home/_posts/DRAFT-2025-MM-DD-A-boat-a-springboard-and-a-footprint.md

 ![Rachel](images/rachel20250823_134455.jpg "Rachel grinning with a high viz vest and clipboard in front of the canal")

 I was delighted to take a trip on the barge, the Lochrin Belle, in August.
-It was very sweet every time we went under a bridge the children called out "Echo!
+There was a carnival atmosphere, as it was the day of the raft race.
+On the barge, there were loads of families, and it was very sweet every time we went under a bridge the children called out "Echo!
 Echo!
 Echo!".
 I really enjoyed meeting more of the wonderful FCCT volunteers.
 Christine provides superb coffee and conversation aboard the barge.

 ![Excellent coffee and convo with Christine on board](images/PW_and_christine20250823_141232.jpg "Pauline and Christine standing inside the barge with the greenery visible through the windows")

 ![Prow to stern](images/Lochrin_Belle_prow_to_stern_20250823_135714.jpg "Full length of the boat prow to stern moored on the canal Pauline in front")

+If you'd like to take a boat trip on the Union Canal while supporting FCCT, bookings are through [Re-Union Canal Boats](https://www.re-union.org.uk/ "website of the social enterprise that runs the boats").

 ## Afore ye go...